ClinicInThePark/docs/sprints/sprint-1-report.md

 #Initial Tasks
-+Redesign Clinic in the Park's Passport.
++ Redesign Clinic in the Park's Passport.

-+Add video to Clinic in the Park Website.
++ Add video to Clinic in the Park Website.

 #Completed
-+Add video to Clinic in the Park Website.
++ Added video to Clinic in the Park Website.

 #Not Completed